 Air Force brat, music critic at the Shreveport Times 1977-1991, military reporter there 1992-2012, local desk editor 2012-13 and from August through the end of October 2015 editorial page editor, at which time retired from Gannett.
 Now public information officer for the Caddo Parish Coroner and the Caddo Parish District Attorney.
-Co-author of a history of Barksdale Air Force Base and a book on legendary locals of Shreveport.
-Interest in genealogy since 1990, willing to visit Northwest Louisiana cemeteries.
+Co-author of a history of Barksdale Air Force Base, coauthor of a book on legendary locals of Shreveport and author of the centennial history of Forest Park Cemetery in Shreveport, La.
+Interested in genealogy since 1990, willing to visit Northwest Louisiana cemeteries.
 Fascinated by the stories of those in them, cognizant that people only pass from memory if we let them.

-Unless there are historical or sentimental or research reasons disinclining me, I will transfer memorials upon request to children or grandchildren of those memorialized.
+Unless there are historical or sentimental or research reasons disinclining me, I will transfer memorials per Find-a-Grave guidelines: "Memorials are transferred for direct relatives within four generations.
+This includes your spouse, siblings, parents, grandparents, great-grandparents, children, grandchildren, and great-grandchildren."
 More distant relationships will not guarantee transfer and are decided on a case-by-case basis.

 I worked for the Shreveport Times and Gannett Louisiana newspapers almost 40 years, and secured WRITTEN permission from the state publisher to use clips from the paper with proper attribution.
 WRITTEN permission.
 Bear in mind that a literal transcription of a newspaper item is JUST as much a copyright infringement as a scan, and lacks the provenance of a scan and introduces the ugly possibility of transcription errors.
 Plus anything 75 years or older is in the public domain and thus free from copyright.